fmhy/edit/Beginners-Guide.md

 ### FAQ

-> How can I tell if a site or download link is safe?
-Any tips?
-Check out the [Booty Guard](https://rentry.org/bootyguard), our basic safety guide and. avoid using the sites / software we've listed as unsafe [here](https://fmhy.net/unsafesites).
-If you still feel unsure feel free to reach out to us via [Discord](https://discord.gg/5W9QJKuPkD).

 > How can I improve my privacy online?
 We'd recommend checking out privacy guides like [SSD](https://ssd.eff.org/) and [The New Oil](https://thenewoil.org/).